alexk111/One-Time-Address/README.md

 A better way to share your Bitcoin address.
 Secret Address is an open-source service which turns your Bitcoin wallets into webpages and embeddable widgets that instantly provide a one-time address whenever someone wants to send you Bitcoin.

+Secret Address prevents the use of the same address for multiple transactions.
+You should not reuse addresses because it abuses the privacy and security of the participants of the transactions as well as future holders of their value.

-Secret Address is not a payment processor for ecommerce.
-It is for those who don't need invoices, pre-defined amounts, email inputs, fiat calculations, countdowns, etc. Just instant access to a one-time Bitcoin address for sending a custom amount and nothing else.
+Note: It is not for e-commerce use.
+Secret Address is for those who don't need invoices, pre-defined amounts, email inputs, fiat calculations, countdowns, etc. Just instant access to a one-time Bitcoin address for sending a custom amount and nothing else.
 If you need an invoicing system, then consider using [BTCPay Server](https://github.com/btcpayserver/btcpayserver).

+## Demo

+Demo webpage:

 ## Installing